imprakhartripathi/Sculptor/packages/paws/README.md

 Lightweight SculptorTS logger with a standard mode and a more expressive dog mode.

+## Version Notes

+This package is on the current stable line.
+No deprecated range is called out here.

+Current stable: `0.2.1`

 ## Config

 The logger reads `logging` from `sculptor.json`: